NATIONAL FOLK ORGANIZATION

 Section 7.
 All officers, except for the President and Immediate Past-president, shall be elected and begin their three-year terms in the same year as the election of the President-elect.
 This will ordinarily coincide with the beginning of the President’s third year in office.

 Section 8.
 A vacancy in the office of President shall be filled by the Vice-president for the remainder of the unexpired term, or by the President-elect if the vacancy occurs in the President’s third year of office.
 A vacancy in any other office (but see Art.
 III, Sect.
-3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next Annual Members’ Conference.
+3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next annual National Members’ Conference.
 Such meetings of the Trustees may be held in person, by phone or by electronic communication devices.

 Section 2.
-At least twenty-one (21) days prior to the Annual Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
+At least twenty-one (21) days prior to the annual National Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
 Such notification can be by regular mail, e-mail, publication in the NFO News, or some combination of these media.

 Section 1: Standing Committees: